cue-lang/cuelang.org/content/docs/reference/glossary/en.md

 ### O

-Optional field
+Optional field constraint
-: A field whose existence in a struct is permitted, but not mandatory.
+: A constraint placed on a field, making the field's presence optional.

 ### P